 On June 6, 1962, Linda gave birth to the couple’s only child, Deborah Ann Bricca.

-After the birth of their daughter, the Briccas relocated to Cincinnati, Ohio, and moved into a tri-level home at 3381 Greenway Avenue in the Bridgetown neighborhood in 1963.
+After their daughter's birth, the Briccas relocated to Cincinnati, Ohio, and moved into a tri-level home at 3381 Greenway Avenue in the Bridgetown neighborhood in 1963.

 Jerry, 28, was a hard-working chemical engineer with Monsanto, Co and often worked nights, weekends, and holidays.
 Linda stayed home for a few years after Debbie’s birth.